Can I Wash My Cat with Just Water? Everything You Need to Know!

 3. Offer Some Traction

 The bottom of a tub or sink is sleek and slippery.
-If your cat cannot find traction and stand on its own legs, it may panic even more, making the bathing process difficult.
-By placing a towel or mat at the bottom of the tub, your cat can find its footing much easier.
+If your cat cannot find traction and stand on their own legs, they may panic even more, making the bathing process difficult.
+By placing a towel or mat at the bottom of the tub, your cat can find their footing much easier.

 4. Find the Right Timing